Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 What Is Bulk Buying?

 The key difference between regular shopping and bulk buying is the quantity and packaging.
-Bulk items often come with less packaging per unit, which is both cost-effective and better for the environment.
+Bulk items often come with less packaging per unit, which is cost-effective and better for the environment.

 Benefits of Bulk Purchases